 The name “bath salts” and their ubiquitous, intentionally misleading warning that these products are “not for human consumption” arose out of efforts by illicit manufacturers and sellers to sidestep drug laws.
 Other labels for these drugs include:

 - “Plant food.”

 - “Phone screen cleaner.”

-The most common cathinone-like chemicals found in bath salts are mephedrone, methylenedioxypyrovalerone (MDPV), or methylone, but the exact composition of the different products sold as bath salts varies extensively.
-This variation presents one significant danger of taking bath salts since a user can never be sure of what combination of chemicals, nor what drug dose is being ingested.
+The most common cathinone-like chemicals found in bath salts are mephedrone, methylenedioxypyrovalerone (MDPV), and methylone, but exact compositions of the different products sold as bath salts vary extensively.
+This variation presents one significant danger of bath salts, since a user can never be sure of what combination of chemicals, nor what drug dose is being ingested.

 Bath salts have been known to be harmful to users and those around the users for several reasons.
 These drugs can produce side effects like:

 - Psychosis (which can lead to a person causing himself or others serious harm).